LGBTQ rights in Ethiopia: LGBTQ organizations

-In 2007, an LGBTQ group named The Ethiopian Gays, Lesbians, Bisexual & Transgender Committee was formed with the intention of campaigning for recognition and rights for LGBTQ people in Ethiopia.
+In 2007, an LGBTQ group named 'The Ethiopian Gays, Lesbians, Bisexual & Transgender Committee' was formed with the intention of campaigning for recognition and rights for LGBTQ people in Ethiopia.

-In 2013, an LGBTQ advocacy group Dana Social Club was founded by Beki Abiy.
+In 2013, an LGBTQ advocacy group named the 'DANA Social Club' was founded by Beki Abiy.
 The group has a goal of supporting self-stigmatized and discriminated gays and lesbians to freely express their sexual orientation and to campaign for transgender people's rights to sex reassignment surgery.
 The group chiefly operates via online campaigning and they maintain an archive called the Ethiopian Gay Library.